Table of Contents

 What a library card means for you . . .

-You may borrow at any one time up to 30 items from the Oneida Public Library—books, noncurrent magazines and audio cassettes like books-on-tape—though we ask you not to take all the items we have on any particular subject.
+You may borrow at any one time up to 30 items from the Oneida Public Library—books, noncurrent magazines and audiobooks—though we ask you not to take all the items we have on any particular subject.

 Borrowers of DVDs, videos and computer video games must be 18 years of age or older.
 It is the responsibility of parents or guardians of children 17 years of age and younger to guide and supervise their children’s viewing.